NavinduMediwake/Accounting-Data-Analytics-and-Visualization/README.md

 Tableau
 Interactive Dashboard.
-Link for the interactive dashboard is located in Tableau Dashboard Link folder.
+Link for the interactive dashboard is located in Tableau Dashboard Link folder -Book1-Navindu Mediwake.md file.

 Stock Price Analysis:
 Visualizations of the open and close prices for each Tesla, General Motors and Totota motors throughout 2019.